 Current volunteers click HERE to sign into Volunteer Information Center (VicNet)

 CSN volunteers reflect the fabric of our community; they are men and women; they are professionals and retirees.
 Prior experience is not required; the only prerequisites are compassion and a desire to make a difference.

-Volunteering begins with a free 40-hour training course, offered several times a year.
+A free, 40-hour training course, offered several times a year, is open to any community member interested in learning about the dynamics of abuse and how to support victims and survivors.
 Comprehensive in scope, the training empowers volunteers to confidently share their knowledge of advocacy and intervention skills relating to domestic violence, sexual assault, incest, stalking and child abuse.
-Volunteers are well versed in the spectrum of community resources available to clients.
+Participants become well versed in the spectrum of community resources available to victims/survivors of abuse.

 The profound impact of volunteering is a reciprocal experience, as one advocate describes: